Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Introduction

 In the most common form of CV-QKD, one uses Gaussian modulation of coherent states \cite{GG02}: Alice modulates laser-light pulses with amplitudes selected randomly from a complex-valued Gaussian distribution with a given variance.
 Security proofs for this Gaussian modulation CV-QKD protocol have been developed for arbitrary attacks, even in the finite key-length regime \cite{L15}.
 Additionally, a suite of variants of this CV-QKD protocol exist, some of which use squeezed light modulation and two-way transmission \cite{CLA01,FFBLSTW12,WLBSRL04,LGRC13,UG15,UF10,WPLR10,FC12,WRSL13}.

 However, all of their asymptotic security proofs require a Gaussian modulation.
 Gaussian modulation has obvious drawbacks, which include extreme burden on the transmitter's random number source, as well as computationally demanding and inefficient error-correction techniques.
 Furthermore, no matter how high the extinction ratio of a practically-realizable electro-optic modulator, it is impossible to sample pulse amplitudes from a true Gaussian distribution, on which the security proofs rely.

 Despite the fact that Gaussian modulation has made security proofs manageable, it is important---for the practical realizability of CV-QKD---that protocols that use a few pre-determined modulation levels (such as binary phase and quadrature amplitude modulation) are proven secure.
 Discrete-modulation CV-QKD was introduced in \cite{Ralph99,PhysRevA.62.062308,HYAKN03}, where the coherent states transmitted in each mode are chosen according to a discrete probability distribution, and it was developed further in \cite{Zhao2009}.
-Discrete-modulation CV-QKD protocols can leverage the efficient modulation and error correction, and low-overhead random number generation that DV-QKD enjoys, while retaining the ease of implementation of homodyne detection of CV-QKD.
+Discrete-modulation CV-QKD protocols can leverage the efficient modulation and error correction, and low-overhead random number generation that DV-QKD enjoys, while retaining the ease of implementation of homodyne/heterodyne detection of CV-QKD.